Can you really get paid to do nothing?

 5. Earn More Interest

 If you have excess cash lying around, make sure you’re earning interest on it.
-For example, I’ve been earning 3.2% interest on my Betterment Cash Reserve savings.
+For example, I’ve been earning over 4% interest on my Betterment Cash Reserve savings.
 (Rates subject to change.)

 With Betterment, your money is liquid within a couple days — meaning you can transfer it back to your bank account.